-- a) That the Commission make a census of all existing outhauls that includes, for each outhaul, the exact location of the outhaul, specifications of the mooring tackle attached to the outhaul, the length of the outhaul line, the kind of boat kept on the outhaul (primary? dinghy? motorboat? sailboat?), to what extent the outhaul impedes the right of passage along the shore, and any other information that seems pertinent to developing suitable policy.
-As of 2014, no private outhauls exist. - b) That the Commission work with the relevant town agencies to develop a policy appropriate to Jamestown's particular circumstances.
+a) That the Commission make a census of all existing outhauls that includes, for each outhaul, the exact location of the outhaul, specifications of the mooring tackle attached to the outhaul, the length of the outhaul line, the kind of boat kept on the outhaul (primary? dinghy? motorboat? sailboat?), to what extent the outhaul impedes the right of passage along the shore, and any other information that seems pertinent to developing suitable policy.

+b) That the Commission work with the relevant town agencies to develop a policy appropriate to Jamestown's particular circumstances.